liuleen/mobilechat/Readme.md

 Step 3:
 1. Create a route for incoming chats
     a.
+Create get route
+    b.
+Create a new list -> chat to hold all message Id's in order
+    c.
+Retrieve message
+2. Create a second route for outgoing chats
+    a.
 Create a send route
     b.
 Create variables username, messages, timestamp
     c.
 Generate an id for each message
     d.
 Create a message variable dict to store messages
     e.
 Store variables and display variables in messages and jsonify it to render
     f.
 Create error checks (if username or message is empty and if username or message does not exist)
-2. Create a second route for outgoing chats
 3. Create a third route for chat updates